Why Interest Alone Is Not Enough

 Crowded Does Not Mean Wrong

 There are thousands of agents talking about buying and selling.
+But very few are known for something specific.

-You are trying to reach the ones who immediately feel seen.
+You're not trying to reach every buyer or seller.
+You're trying to reach the ones who immediately feel seen.

 You Are Solving One Thing, Not Everything